-- 1. Within 90 days of the effective date of the permit, the District, in coordination with the Permittee and well owner, shall be responsible for purchasing and ensuring the proper installation of monitoring equipment necessary to collect and transmit water level data to a website accessible to the Permittee and the District for the purpose of evaluating compliance with the Section 4 of these Special Provisions.
-The District in coordination with the Permittee will select a commercial equipment vendor and web hosting service provider for the telemetry equipment to be installed at the Amos Well.
-The Permittee shall be solely responsible for reimbursement of any and all expenses incurred by the District for such monitoring equipment and installation.
-Such expenses shall be reimbursed in full by the Permittee to the District within 30 days of the District providing notice of those expenses. - 1.
-Within 90 days of the effective date of the permit, the Permittee IDistrictshall in coordination with the District, purchase at its own expense, telemetry equipment capable of transmitting water level data to a website. - 2.
-The District shall be responsible for operating, maintaining, repairing, and replacing all monitoring equipment such as pressure transducers, related telemetry equipment, and cell/web hosting fees.
+1. Within 90 days of the effective date of the permit, the District, in coordination with the Permittee and well owner, shall be responsible for purchasing and ensuring the proper installation of monitoring equipment necessary to collect and transmit water level data to a website accessible to the Permittee

+- 2. The District shall be responsible for operating, maintaining, repairing, and replacing all monitoring equipment such as pressure transducers, related telemetry equipment, and cell/web hosting fees.
 All materials and equipment shall be new, free from defects, and fit for the intended purpose.
-Any expenses incurred by the District for the above described work shall be reimbursed in full by the Permittee to the District. - 3.
-The well owner is solely responsible for normal wear and tear, well maintenance, pump servicing or other repairs resulting from the well owner's normal use of the well.

-4. The District may consider cost sharing or incurring cost associated with repairs or replacement of any part of the index well that is reasonably necessary or convenient for the continuous and adequate performance of the well for monitoring purposes.
+Any expenses for the above described work will be incurred by the District at no cost to the Permittee. - 3.
+The well owner is solely responsible for normal wear and tear, well maintenance, pump servicing or other repairs resulting from the well owner's normal use of the well. - 4.
+The District may consider cost sharing or incurring cost associated with repairs or replacement of any part of the index well that is reasonably necessary or convenient for the continuous and adequate performance of the well for monitoring purposes.